US Denounces China On North Korea Sanctions As Trump Hopes Fade - UrduPoint

 Wong said that 20,000 North Korean workers still worked in China, going against UN-backed efforts to stop what is widely seen as slave labor that the regime exports for revenue.

-China has been pushing to ease sanctions on North Korea, believing the regime should see incentives for denuclearization, and is widely seen as fearing an economic implosion of its impoverished neighbor.
+- Tensions to rise under Biden? - China has been pushing to ease sanctions on North Korea, believing the regime should see incentives for denuclearization commitments, and is widely seen as fearing an economic implosion of its impoverished neighbor.

-Trump resisted calls for sanctions relief in his February 2019 meeting with Kim in Hanoi, and Wong insisted Tuesday that such pressure provided "key impetus" for North Korea to take "serious denuclearization steps."
+Trump has spoken in glowing terms about Kim, saying the two of them "fell in love" after their first summit in Singapore and could reach a historic deal.

+But under pressure from aides, Trump refused to loosen sanctions at a second February 2019 summit in Hanoi.